Alison Stewart: 21st century

 Moving to ABC News, she co-anchored its early morning news program, World News Now with Anderson Cooper, and also contributed reports to Good Morning America and 20/20 Downtown.
-She earned an Emmy Award as part of ABC News’ coverage of the 9/11 terrorist attacks.
+She earned an Emmy Award as part of ABC News' coverage of the 9/11 terrorist attacks.

 In 2003, Stewart moved from ABC News to MSNBC, where she was a daytime anchor and primary substitute host for Countdown with Keith Olbermann and The Rachel Maddow Show.
 She occasionally filled in as a newsreader on NBC's Weekend Today.
 From May 2006 to April 2007, she hosted a daytime news program on MSNBC, The Most with Alison Stewart.
-Stewart married MSNBC Vice President of Programming Bill Wolff in November 2006.

 Stewart joined NPR in May 2007 to host (along with Luke Burbank) a multi-platform morning drive show, The Bryant Park Project, which targeted an online audience, younger listeners and adults ages 25 to 44.
 The program premiered October 1, 2007.
-NPR canceled the program due to budget constraints in July of 2008.
+NPR canceled the program due to budget constraints in July 2008.
 Stewart returned from maternity leave to host the show's last week, July 21 to 25, 2008.

-Stewart also served as a panelist on NPR's Wait Wait… Don't Tell Me! and as a fill-in host of NPR's Talk of the Nation and Weekend Edition.
+Stewart also served as a panelist on NPR's Wait Wait...
+Don't Tell Me! and as a fill-in host of NPR's Talk of the Nation and Weekend Edition.

 On May 7, 2010, she became the co-host of the new show Need to Know on PBS.
 She left the show on September 9, 2011; in her departure announcement she said she would be finishing a book she had "been working on for years."